 Choose an Ecommerce WordPress Plugin

 Out of the box, WordPress doesn’t have the ability to sell items online.
 However, thanks to some excellent free plugins, you can easily add this functionality to your website.
-When it comes to creating an online store in your membership site, the hugely popular WooCommerce plugin is the obvious tool for the job.
+When it comes to allowing members only shopping on your membership site, the hugely popular WooCommerce plugin is the obvious tool for the job.

 WooCommerce is now owned by Automattic, the company behind WordPress.com and core contributor to the WordPress software.
 So you could say that WooCommerce is effectively the official ecommerce plugin for WordPress.